SAP-samples/teched2022-IN261/exercises/ex2/README.md

 # Exercise 2 - Play around with SAP Event Mesh in a pre-configured scenario

 Now we will explore an event-driven end-to-end architecture in a pre-configured scenario.
 First, we will log into SAP Event Mesh and look at our queue and the respective queue subscription.
-In a next step we will create a test queue and another queue subscription for this queue.
+In a next step we will create a queue and another queue subscription for this queue.
 Then, we will open our shared extension application.

 ![Pre-configured scenario](/./images/IN261-ex2-1.png)